gajus/slonik/README.md

 ```

 [Delimited identifiers](https://www.postgresql.org/docs/current/static/sql-syntax-lexical.html#SQL-SYNTAX-IDENTIFIERS) are created by enclosing an arbitrary sequence of characters in double-quotes (").
-To create create a delimited identifier, create an `sql` tag function placeholder value using `sql.identifier`, e.g.
+To create a delimited identifier, create an `sql` tag function placeholder value using `sql.identifier`, e.g.

 ```js
 sql`